 MWRD aquatic biologists and research technicians survey the Chicago Area Waterways to study fish populations.

+Trail near Willow Springs.
+To complete the hilly 11-mile segment of the Centennial Trail, the MWRD contributed 1.8 million cubic yards of overburden (dirt) excavated from the neighboring McCook Reservoir.
+In total, the MWRD makes more than 8,000 acres of land available for recreation and green space.
+Our impressive real estate portfolio also ushers in a financial return for taxpayers while addressing our mission of stormwater management and riverfront access.

 SERVICE EXCELLENCE

 We alert the public to combined sewer overflows and encourage citizens to minimize water use on rainy days to reserve space in the sewers.
-We are responsive and have a sense of urgency when the public informs us of waterway pollution, dumping, blockages and odors through our online Citizen Incident Reporting (CIR) application and our 1-800-332-3867 CIR hotline that also caters to Spanish speakers at 1-855-323-4801.
-The MWRD is investing millions of dollars in new odor control technologies.
+We are responsive and have a sense of urgency when the public informs us of waterway pollution, dumping, blockages and odors through our online Citizen Incident Reporting (CIR) System and our 1-800-332-3867 CIR hotline that also caters to Spanish speakers at 1-855-323-4801.
+The MWRD is investing millions of dollars in new odor control technologies and training staff to better address odor control.
 We are working with environmental partners to establish new goals in reducing nutrients to create cleaner waterways locally and downstream to the Gulf of Mexico.
 We are also increasing the recovery of valuable nutrients like phosphorus that has grown scarce throughout the world.
 We are documenting and analyzing an increasing diversity of fish species in the waterways.
-We are planting native prairie landscaping to show strong land stewardship, reduce the long-term cost of grounds maintenance, and serve as an example of a best management practice to infiltrate stormwater, increase biodiversity and wildlife habitat, and sequester carbon.
+We are planting native prairie landscaping to show strong land stewardship, reduce the longterm cost of grounds maintenance, and serve as an example of a best management practice to infiltrate stormwater, increase biodiversity and wildlife habitat, and sequester carbon.
+We maintain this land through prescribed burns and enlist goats and sheep to trim back overgrowth and reduce our reliance on lawn mowers, herbicides and fuels.
 We are offering affordable rain barrels that capture rainwater and prevent it from entering and overwhelming our collection systems.
 We are distributing free oak tree saplings to help restore the canopy of trees that has been threatened in recent years.

 Water can be taken for granted.
 When it is poured down drains, it can be forgotten.
 But water plays a vital role in all of our lives, so the MWRD works around the clock to make a better environment now and for future generations.
 Sometimes it is our actions that speak louder than words, and it is these actions that make the MWRD the utility of the future you can rely on every day.

 BOARD OF COMMISSIONERS

 Kari K. Steele President

 Barbara J. McGowan Vice President

-Marcelino Garcia Chairman of Finance

-Cameron Davis Kimberly Du Buclet Josina Morita Eira L. Corral Sepúlveda Debra Shore Mariyana T. Spyropoulos
+Marcelino Garcia Chairman of Finance Cameron Davis Kimberly Du Buclet Josina Morita Chakena D. Perry Eira L. Corral Sepúlveda Mariyana T. Spyropoulos

 Brian A. Perkovich Executive Director

-100 East Erie Street • Chicago, Illinois 60611-3154 Visit our facilities.
+100 East Erie Street • Chicago, Illinois 60611-3154